vectara/py-vectara-agentic/README.md

 [![Discord](https://img.shields.io/badge/Discord-Join%20Us-blue?style=social&logo=discord)](https://discord.com/invite/GFb8gMz6UH)

-The idea of LLM-based agents it to use the LLM for building sophisticated AI assistants:
+The idea of LLM-based agents is to use the LLM for building sophisticated AI assistants:
 - The LLM is used for reasoning and coming up with a game-plan for how to respond to the user query.
 - There are 1 or more "tools" provided to the agent.
 These tools can be used by the LLM to execute its plan.